Gamma-ray polarization induced by cold electrons via Compton processes: Polarization induced by cold electrons via Compton scattering

 \section{Polarization induced by cold electrons via Compton scattering}

 In the standard fireball model, a jet expands outwards from the central engine, and finally coasts with a large bulk Lorentz factor $\Gamma$.
 In the most forward layer of the jet, the internal energy can be ignored, and the electrons are considered to be non-relativistic in the comoving frame.
 In the inner part of the jet, the internal shock accelerates electrons, leading to the SR in the presence of magnetic fields.
 Therefore, the synchrotron photons will illuminate the cold electron layer and be scattered by electrons via Compton processes.
 This process is different from the upper scattering Compton process, since the latter transfers the energy from electrons to photons, while the former transfers energy inversely.
-The optical depth is less than $1$ in the scattering region, thus one reasonable assumption is that one photon is scattered at most once by the electrons.
+The optical depth is given as $\tau \equiv n \sigma_T r /\Gamma=L \sigma_T/ 4\pi r m_p c^3 \Gamma^3$, where $L$ is the isotropic luminosity, $\sigma_T$ is the Thomson cross section \citep{Chang:2012a}.
+For the typical Gamma-ray burst parameters, $L \sim 10^{52}$ erg $\cdot$ s$^{-1}$ and $\Gamma \sim 10^3$, $\tau$ is less than $1$ in the region of $r> 10^{10}$ cm.
+Thus, one reasonable assumption is that one photon is scattered at most once by the electrons in the forward layer of the jet.

 The set-up of this system is given in Figure \ref{fig:jet}.
 The SR photons are collimated along the moving direction of the outflow, namely the $\hat{z}$-direction, scattered off by a static electron at the ${\cal O}$ point, and then travel towards the observer in the $\hat{n}$-direction.
 The angle between $\hat{z}$ and $\hat{n}$ is $\theta$.
 The initial polarization is defined as $\Pi_0=(I'_{\parallel}-I'_{\bot})/(I'_{\parallel}+I'_{\bot})$, where the intensities $I'_{\parallel}$ and $I'_{\bot}$ correspond to the electric components ${\rm E}_0^{\parallel}$ and ${\rm E}_0^{\bot}$ (see Figure \ref{fig:jet}), respectively.
 We use the convention that the variable with a prime is in the comoving frame.
 Consider an incident photon with energy $\varepsilon'_0$, the photon energy after scattering in the comoving frame is given by \beq \varepsilon'_1= \frac{\varepsilon'_0}{1+\frac{\varepsilon'_0}{m_e c^2}(1-{\rm cos}\theta')}. \eeq The cross section (the Kein-Nishina formula) reads \beq d \sigma = \frac{r_0^2}{4} d \Omega' \left( \frac{\varepsilon'_1}{\varepsilon'_0}\right)^2 \left[ \frac{\varepsilon'_1}{\varepsilon'_0} +\frac{\varepsilon'_0}{\varepsilon'_1}-2 +4 {\rm cos}^2 \Theta' \right], \eeq where $r_0\equiv e^2/m_e c^2$ is the classical electron radius, and $\Theta'$ is the angle between the polarization direction before and after the scattering.
 The polarization is defined to be \beq \Pi' \equiv \frac{J'_{\parallel}-J'_{\bot}}{J'_{\parallel}+J'_{\bot}}, \eeq where the intensities $J'_{\parallel}$ and $J'_{\bot}$ are written as